Natural dynamical reduction of the three-body problem: Introduction

 In this paper, the reduction process is described in section \ref{sec:reduction}.
 It starts by introducing a solution to the center of mass constraints, which transforms nicely under permutations, and hence is natural.
 It involves complex numbers in a novel way, and it is inspired by Lagrange's solution to the cubic.
 Next, the orientation of the plane defined by the three bodies is separated from motion within the plane simply by using a rotating body frame.
 We proceed to the separation of rotations within the plane from the geometry of the triangle formed by the three bodies.
 This requires to define certain spherical coordinates on $\IC^2$ and to handle correctly one of the angles, resulting in a famous quotient of it.
 Finally, we Legendre transform from angular velocities to angular momenta and obtain their Poisson brackets from a general theory for non-coordinate velocities and their conjugate momenta.
 This leads us to our final result, \eqref{L_J}.
 We end the section with an illustration of the resulting formulation and a discussion of it.

-The formulation can be applied to study global features, the statistical solution and special exact solutions.
-In section \ref{sec:appl}, we apply the formulation to define Hill-like regions in geometry space, discuss the total phase volume of the three-body system, which is an ingredient of the statistical theory of \cite{flux_based}, and provide a novel derivation of the uniformly rotating planar solutions.
+In section \ref{sec:appl}, we present several applications of the formulation.
+We define Hill-like regions in geometry space.
+We discuss the total phase volume of the three-body system, which is an ingredient of the statistical theory of \cite{flux_based}.
+We provide a novel derivation of the uniformly rotating planar solution.
+Finally, we mention implications for economizing simulations.

-This work has interesting implications for our-body problem, and a sketchy generalization appears in section \ref{sec:4body}.
+This work has interesting implications to the four-body problem, and a sketchy generalization appears in section \ref{sec:4body}.
+Finally, section \ref{sec:epilogue} is a brief epilogue.

 Further appendices provide background material on Lagrange's solution to the cubic, on bi-complex numbers and the isotropic oscillator, and finally, on the equations of motion in terms of non-coordinate velocities and the rotating rigid body.